showlab/LOVA3/README.md

 ## Acknowledgement

-- [LLaVA](https://github.com/haotian-liu/LLaVA): the codebase we built upon.
+- [LLaVA](https://github.com/haotian-liu/LLaVA): The codebase we built upon.
 - [LAVIS](https://github.com/salesforce/LAVIS): We download some datasets from its scripts.